Raza point score system: Example

 For the F35/36 woman's discus throw at the 2012 Paralympics the coefficients were as follows:

 The gold and silver medallists were Wu Qing and Mariia Pomazan respectively.
 Wu's classification was F36, meaning that her best throw of 28.01 m scored 1032 points.
 Pomazan's F35 classification meant that her longer throw of 30.12 m scored 1028 points, placing her behind Wu in the final standings.

 History

-The Raza point score system replaced a system used prior to 2010 which based its calculation on the current World Record and the top performances at the most recent Paralympic Games and World Championships.
+The Raza point score system replaced a system used before 2010 which based its calculation on the current World Record and the top performances at the most recent Paralympic Games and World Championships.
 This system had the disadvantage of discouraging top athletes from setting world records, as this would effectively disadvantage them in future events.

-The system was developed by, and is named after, Masoom Raza, a Performance Technology Analyst for UK Athletics.
+The system was developed by and is named after, Masoom Raza, a Performance Technology Analyst for UK Athletics.

 The system was used at the 2012 Paralympics.
 The use of outdated coefficients for the F35/36 Women's discus resulted in medals being initially incorrectly awarded.
 This case, with the correct coefficients, is used as the example above.

 For the 2016 Paralympic Games the IPC did not choose any combined classification events that required the Raza system.